charlesreid1/b-captain-hook/HOWTO.md

 (Make sure to give the canary service about 10 seconds to find the trigger file and another 20 seconds to restart the Captain Hook container.)

+Things to check:

+* Make sure hook is executable
+* Make sure info inside hook script is correct
+* Make sure repo is not private, or that container has necessary SSH keys